OAuth 2.0 - Device flow

 - verification_uri_complete: The end-user verification URI on the authorization server with its user_code

-Step 3: User login and consent
+Step 3: User login

 - The user enters the verification code.

-- The user approves consent.
+- The user finishes authentication.

-Step 4: Poll the authorization server
+Step 4: Poll for the Identify token

 https://#identifydomain/runtime/oauth2/token.idp